merlijnve/fdf/README.md

 # fdf
-FDF is about creating a simplified 3D graphic representation of a relief landscape.
+Creating a simplified 3D graphic representation of a relief landscape.

 ### Usage